 In the age of endless design inspiration when #interiorgoals and so many different beautifully styled rooms are shown on social media, keeping up with modern interior trends can prove difficult.
 But, fear not, as interiors help is on hand.
-Tile specialist Topps Tiles has enlisted the help of property and interior design expert, and brand ambassador for Topps Tiles, Sarah Beeny to help guide you through some of 2019 and 2020’s most prominent design trends and provide stylish options which will stand the test of time.
+Tile specialist Topps Tiles has enlisted the help of property and interior design expert, and brand ambassador for Topps Tiles, Sarah Beeny to help guide you through some of the most prominent design trends and provide stylish options which will stand the test of time.

 Here she offers her top tips on the looks (and the tiles) that you need to know about.